EricTGoto/Notes/readme.md

-# JS-Notes
+# Notes

-This is a repository for my Javascript notes.
+All my notes in one repository instead of all over the place.